5 Ways Wikipedia Editors Support and Protect Antifa

 Some of the most extreme political bias on Wikipedia involves editors who support the violent left-wing group Antifa and protect the group’s image on the site.
 This has included downplaying Antifa’s far-left views and violence, even censoring major incidents and involvement in recent rioting.
 Many Antifa supporters, including self-identified anarchists and socialists, have taken to smearing the group’s opponents to defend violence against those opponents and portray their concerns as paranoia.

-Here are six techniques many of these editors have used to exploit Wikipedia in furtherance of an agenda defending and supporting the political violence of Antifa:
+Here are five techniques many of these editors have used to exploit Wikipedia in furtherance of an agenda defending and supporting the political violence of Antifa:

 1. Downplaying violence and radical views